 A Leo Rover robot joined the ranks of LunAres in 2019 and, since then, it’s participated in 11 missions.
 The rover is applied for EVA simulation activities, supporting the crew in any exploration, sampling tasks or emergency/maintenance scenarios.
 The robot provides Ground Control with an extra pair of eyes to monitor the crew, allowing for night vision.
 It can come in handy in unusual scenarios, such as simulating night-time and loss of communication during EVA simulations.

-Adding the Leo Rover robot to the LunAres team allows for a whole bunch of other possibilities, including the Verne mission that took place in fall 2021.
+Having added the Leo Rover robot to the LunAres team allowed for a whole bunch of other possibilities, including the Verne mission that took place in fall 2021.
 During the mission, the Leo Rover was remotely operated by the crew members outside the station, which entailed a special communication protocol.

 The development of EVA procedures is one of the goals of analog space missions at LunAres.
 The use of robots creates opportunities for more complex scenarios, documentation, as well as studies on human-robot collaboration.